 Intuitive eating podcasts

-And now I want to hear from you.
+And now I want to know from you.
 How do YOU know when you’re hungry?
 What physical sensations do you often feel when your body needs food?
 Do you feel connected to your hunger cues?
 How do you honor your hunger?
-Talk to me below in the comments section!

 Hi!
 I’m Melissa, Registered Dietitian and mother of two dragons.
 When I’m not talking nutrition you can find me rolling around the floor with my kids, sewing, crafting, cooking or missing the 90s (seriously, music just isn’t the same).
 Read More…